linyuxuanlin/Wiki_MkDocs/docs/en/Docker基础知识.md

-# Docker Basics
+# Docker Fundamentals

 ![Image](https://img.wiki-power.com/d/wiki-media/img/20210116153041.png)

-It's a well-known fact that one of the most cumbersome tasks in software development is setting up the environment.
-Variations in runtime environments can lead to unexpected issues, but Docker offers a solution to this problem.
+As we all know, one of the most troublesome aspects of software development is environment configuration.
+Differences in runtime environments can lead to unexpected results, and Docker can help prevent such issues.

-## Docker and Containerization Technology
+## Docker and Containerization

-Docker packages the software itself along with its required runtime environment, eliminating the need for manual environment configuration.
-Everything the application requires is encapsulated within the Docker container, ensuring that your environment matches that of the developer.
-This mitigates problems arising from disparities in runtime environments.
+Docker packages the software itself along with the required runtime environment, eliminating the need for manual environment configuration.
+This ensures that your environment matches that of the developer, thereby avoiding problems caused by runtime environment discrepancies.

-Docker employs containerization technology, often likened to **containers** themselves.
-Think of containers as standardized, large containers, similar to cargo containers used in various transportation modes like ships, trains, and trucks.
-These cargo containers can be loaded and unloaded across different carriers without consideration for the specific contents inside.
-Likewise, containerization technology bundles an application and all its dependencies into a self-contained, portable environment, known as a container.
+Docker utilizes containerization technology.
+When we talk about containerization, we can liken it to **shipping containers**.
+It's a standardized, large container that can be easily loaded and unloaded between various modes of transport, such as ships, trains, and trucks, without needing to consider the specific contents inside.
+Similarly, containerization technology packages an application and all its dependencies in a self-contained, portable environment known as a container.

-The primary objective of containerization technology is rapid application deployment, scalability, and environment isolation.
-By packaging applications and their dependencies into containers, developers can ensure consistent application execution across different computers or servers without worrying about environment differences or dependency conflicts.
-This streamlines the application development process and simplifies deployment and management.
+The primary goals of containerization technology are rapid application deployment, scalability, and environment isolation.
+By packaging an application and its dependencies into a container, we can ensure that the application runs consistently across different computers or servers, without worrying about environment differences or dependency conflicts.
+This enables developers to deliver applications more quickly while simplifying the deployment and management process.

-One significant advantage of containerization technology is its provision of lightweight virtualization.
-In contrast to traditional virtual machines, containers are more lightweight and consume fewer resources.
-Each container runs on the same host operating system kernel, sharing the host's resources.
-Consequently, containers start quickly, use minimal memory, and allow multiple containers to run concurrently on a single machine.
+One significant advantage of containerization technology is that it provides a lightweight virtualization solution.
+Compared to traditional virtual machines, containerization technology is more lightweight and resource-efficient.
+Each container runs on the same kernel as the host operating system, sharing the OS's resources.
+As a result, containers start faster, consume less memory, and can run multiple containers on the same machine simultaneously.

-Docker is currently a popular containerization solution, consisting of three key components: Image, Container, and Repository.
+Docker is currently one of the most popular containerization solutions, comprising three key elements: Image, Container, and Repository.

-- **Image**: An image is an executable file containing all the filesystem components (code, runtime, system tools, library files) and configurations required for an application.
-Images serve as templates for creating multiple container instances.
+- **Image**: An image is an executable file containing all the file systems (code, runtime, system tools, library files) and configurations required for an application.
+Think of an image as a template for creating multiple different container instances.

-- **Container**: Containers are runtime instances created from images.
-Each container operates in an isolated and independent environment, allowing the execution of applications within them.
+- **Container**: A container is a running instance created from an image.
+Each container runs in an isolated and independent environment where applications can be executed.

-- **Repository**: Repositories are used for storing and sharing images.
-Users can push their own images to repositories and pull images created by others.
+- **Repository**: A repository is used to store and share images.
+You can push your own created images to a repository and pull images created by others from the repository.

 The relationship between containers and images is akin to objects and classes in object-oriented programming.

-## Docker Installation and Configuration
+## Installing and Configuring Docker

-Before installing Docker, you can use the following command to uninstall any previous package versions to avoid conflicts:
+Before installing Docker, you can use the following command to uninstall old package versions to prevent conflicts:

 ```shell
 for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg; done
 ```

-For mainstream Linux systems, you can download and install Docker Engine using the official script.
-This requires root user privileges:
+For mainstream Linux systems, you can download and install Docker Engine using the official script method (requires root user privileges):

 ```shell
 curl -fsSL https://get.docker.com -o get-docker.sh
 sudo sh ./get-docker.sh --dry-run
 ```

-Since Docker runs on and depends on the Linux environment, it has minimal efficiency overhead.
-However, if deploying Docker on other systems, you may need to install a virtual Linux environment first.
+Since Docker runs on and depends on the Linux environment, it incurs minimal efficiency overhead.
+However, if deploying Docker on other systems, a virtual Linux environment must be installed first.

 ![Image](https://img.wiki-power.com/d/wiki-media/img/20230708005714.png)

-For Docker installation on Windows, please refer to the official documentation [**Install Docker Desktop on Windows**](https://docs.docker.com/desktop/install/windows-install/).
+For instructions on installing Docker on Windows, please refer to the official documentation [**Install Docker Desktop on Windows**](https://docs.docker.com/desktop/install/windows-install/).

 For macOS installation, consult the official documentation [**Install Docker Desktop on Mac**](https://docs.docker.com/desktop/install/mac-install/).